TheresaLui/SelfHelpContent_v2/articles/microsoft.insights/insights-javasdk.md

 5. Most errors have been reported on GitHub and you can search the [Java SDK Issues](https://github.com/Microsoft/ApplicationInsights-Java/issues) for existing solutions
 6. Lastly, review the [troubleshooting guide](https://docs.microsoft.com/azure/application-insights/app-insights-java-troubleshoot) for other possible areas to troubleshoot

-**Spring Boot Starter**
-Recently we've released the [Spring Boot Starter](https://docs.microsoft.com/en-us/java/azure/spring-framework/configure-spring-boot-java-applicationinsights?view=azure-java-stable) for Application Insights that will help simplify the process of instrumenting your Spring Boot applications.
+**Spring Boot Starter:** We recently released the [Spring Boot Starter](https://docs.microsoft.com/en-us/java/azure/spring-framework/configure-spring-boot-java-applicationinsights?view=azure-java-stable) for Application Insights that will help simplify the process of instrumenting your Spring Boot applications.

 **Please provide following information to help the team investigate issue**

-1. Describe the actual behavior.
+1. Describe the actual behavior
-2. Describe the expected behavior.
+2. Describe the expected behavior
 3. What SDK version are you using?
 4. What kind of application it is:
   *	SpringBoot (Along with framework version) - > If yes -> Are they using ApplicationInsights SpringBoot Starter -> If yes which version of starter?